learn-co-students/nyc-web-102620/06-activerecord/README.md

 * Review seeding
 * Talk about pluralization/singularization
 * Set up ActiveRecord on second model
+* Set up ActiveRecord on third model with relationships!
+* macros for relationships in AR

 * To complete on your own or with a partner:
   - Set up ActiveRecord another model